Weekly roundups corral the news you can use.

 I am a believer that Twitter advertising is one of the most underrated social media tactics.
 The targeting to specific behaviors and topics as well as the CTA options make Twitter Advertising an incredible opportunity for brands.
 Perhaps Twitter Advertising has been underrated because reporting success when you have multiple ads running has been a bit of like walking through cob webs.

 Well the latest updates to the Twitter Dashboardshelps clear that help a bit which includes custom filters that will allow you to sort reports based on:

 - Funding Instrument;

 - Delivery; and

 As well as the ability to tell Twitter which metrics are important to you.

 You Won’t Belive What Happens Next on Facebook

 What happens next is you will not be seeing such hyperbole on your Facebook newsfeed as much.

-This has been a long fought battle between Facebook and links that have enticing headlines or status that lead you to a advertising filled empty promise of knowledge or entertainment.
-According to Social Media Today, the latest algorithm change will foucs on two types of updates:
+This has been a long-fought battle between Facebook and links that have enticing headlines or status that lead you to an advertising-filled empty promise of knowledge or entertainment.
+According to Social Media Today, the latest algorithm change will focus on two types of updates: